 Otherwise, if you’d prefer to hire a professional gardener to aerate, this can cost between $25 and $400 depending on the size of your lawn and other factors.

-Regular aeration ensures your lawn has the healthiest grass possible and keeps the roots strong, so it’s worth factoring into your gardening budget.
+Regular aeration is a maintenance procedure that ensures your lawn has the healthiest grass possible and keeps the roots strong, so it’s worth factoring into your gardening budget.

 We’ll break down the costs of lawn aeration and show you how to calculate what you might pay a professional if you’d rather not do it yourself.